vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-2.md

 [^fixup-instead-of-squash]: If you want to keep the first commit message and save yourself one step, you can use the `fixup` command, which does specifically that: squash commits, and keep the first message.

+[^use-reword-instead]: IF you just want to change the message of a given commit, use the `reword` command to save you a few steps: this will drop you directly in an editor to change the message instead of having to use `git commit --amend`.